tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

 The panel buttons launch the following operators:

-* **Clean Case Dir** command removes directory names *1-9, constant*, *system* and *processor\** if they exist in the *Export path*.
-This effectively cleans up the case folder from any lingering OpenFOAM files, so that after running *Export*, the case folder should contain only fresh files, ready for OpenFOAM.
+* **Apply LocRotScale For All** resets the Object Transformation Properties (Location, Rotation and Scale) of all mesh objects to default values.
+This makes measurement values always unambiguous, regardless of whether you have the Local or Global Value option enabled.
+It is suggested to run this tool before mesh modifications to avoid possibility of accidentally inputting wrong values.
+* **Clean Mesh** is a simple mesh cleaning operator, meant for rudimentary CAD mesh clean up.
+The operator goes through every selected mesh object.
+It merges vertices which are located closer than the *Merge Distance* option value given on the right side of the button.
+The operator also recalculates outward surface normals for all meshes.
+Number of merged vertices per object is given as return info from the operator.
+Note: Object scaling may affect the result.
+  It is suggested to run *Apply LocRotScale For All* before running this operation.
 * **Add Location In Mesh Object** will add an Empty object to Blender scene.
 The coordinates of this object is applied to specify the Location In Mesh for snappyHexMesh.
 If this object does not exist, zero coordinates are used for Location In Mesh.
-* **Clean Up Meshes** is a simple mesh cleaning operator, meant for rudimentary CAD mesh clean up.
-The operator goes through every mesh objects.
-It merges vertices which are located closer than the *Merge Distance* option value given on the right side of the button.
-The operator also recalculates outward surface normals for all meshes.
-Number of merged vertices per object is given as return info from the operator.
-* **Apply LocRotScale For All** resets the Object Transformation Properties (Location, Rotation and Scale) of all mesh objects to default values.
-This makes measurement values always unambiguous, regardless of whether you have the Local or Global Value option enabled.
-It is suggested to run this tool before mesh modifications to avoid possibility of accidentally inputting wrong values.
+* **Clean Case Dir** command removes directory names *1-9, constant*, *system* and *processor\** if they exist in the *Export path*.
+This effectively cleans up the case folder from any lingering OpenFOAM files, so that after running *Export*, the case folder should contain only fresh files, ready for OpenFOAM.
 * **Export** tool creates and saves the OpenFOAM case files under *Export path* using the overall settings in this panel and Object Settings for each mesh object included in the export.